Bilesa's teams couldn't defend

 Re: Bilesa's teams couldn't defend

-Sorry i forgot about this 1304, this is spot on as welllufc1304 wrote: ↑Wed Jan 18, 2023 5:38 pm Someone famously said that attack is the best form of defence.
+lufc1304 wrote: Wed Jan 18, 2023 5:38 pm Someone famously said that attack is the best form of defence.
 Bielsa certainly adhered to that tenet, which is probably why we were, for a time, everyone's second favourite team.
 And yes, it made us vulnerable, but it was fun!

 Still struggling to see how the OP is a call for Bielsa's return, I'm not sure anyone has done that (bar Kenny, of course!!).
 My reading of it is that weasel is seeking to redress the claim by some that we couldn't defend under him and pointing out that with all key players available, we weren't as crap at it as has been suggested.
 Not sure where the harm is in that.
 And, as someone else pointed out, if 'Bielsa' is one of your trigger words, scroll on.